Tonkatsu Sandwich or Katsu Sando, an easy to make and delicious Japanese breaded pork sandwich with cabbage and sauce.

 How to bake tonkatsu?

-- Bake in the oven at 200 degrees Celsius/ 400 degrees Fahrenheit between 8 and 15 minutes depending on size.
+- Depending on the size, bake in the oven at 200 degrees Celsius/ 400 degrees Fahrenheit for 8 to 15 minutes.

 - My chops weighed 80 g/ 3 oz and were about 1 cm/ 0.4 inches, so they needed about 8 minutes in the oven.